Domo (NASDAQ:DOMO) Issues FY 2022 Earnings Guidance

-Domo (NASDAQ:DOMO) last released its earnings results on Wednesday, August 25th.
-The company reported ($0.30) EPS for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.36) by $0.06.
-The business had revenue of $62.80 million for the quarter, compared to analysts’ expectations of $60.86 million.
-The business’s quarterly revenue was up 22.9% compared to the same quarter last year.
-During the same quarter last year, the company posted ($0.37) earnings per share.
-As a group, equities research analysts predict that Domo will post -2.46 earnings per share for the current fiscal year.
+Domo (NASDAQ:DOMO) last issued its quarterly earnings results on Wednesday, August 25th.
+The company reported ($0.30) EPS for the quarter, beating the consensus estimate of ($0.36) by $0.06.
+The firm had revenue of $62.80 million for the quarter, compared to the consensus estimate of $60.86 million.
+The business’s revenue for the quarter was up 22.9% on a year-over-year basis.
+During the same quarter in the previous year, the company posted ($0.37) earnings per share.
+Research analysts predict that Domo will post -2.69 EPS for the current fiscal year.

-In other news, Director Dana L. Evan sold 1,000 shares of the firm’s stock in a transaction on Tuesday, June 22nd.
-The stock was sold at an average price of $78.70, for a total transaction of $78,700.00.
-Following the transaction, the director now directly owns 14,896 shares of the company’s stock, valued at $1,172,315.20.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, CFO Bruce C. Jr. Felt sold 7,540 shares of the firm’s stock in a transaction on Tuesday, June 22nd.
-The shares were sold at an average price of $80.18, for a total value of $604,557.20.
+In related news, CFO Bruce C. Jr. Felt sold 7,540 shares of the stock in a transaction that occurred on Tuesday, June 22nd.
+The shares were sold at an average price of $80.18, for a total transaction of $604,557.20.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, Director Dana L. Evan sold 1,000 shares of the stock in a transaction that occurred on Tuesday, June 22nd.
+The shares were sold at an average price of $78.70, for a total transaction of $78,700.00.
+Following the sale, the director now directly owns 14,896 shares of the company’s stock, valued at approximately $1,172,315.20.
 The disclosure for this sale can be found here.
-Insiders sold 13,082 shares of company stock worth $1,039,850 over the last quarter.
-14.35% of the stock is currently owned by company insiders.
+Insiders sold a total of 13,082 shares of company stock valued at $1,039,850 in the last ninety days.
+Corporate insiders own 14.35% of the company’s stock.

-An institutional investor recently raised its position in Domo stock.
-Morgan Stanley grew its holdings in shares of Domo, Inc. (NASDAQ:DOMO) by 21.7% during the second quarter, according to its most recent Form 13F filing with the SEC.
-The firm owned 842,151 shares of the company’s stock after purchasing an additional 149,976 shares during the period.
-Morgan Stanley owned approximately 2.66% of Domo worth $68,071,000 at the end of the most recent reporting period.
+A hedge fund recently raised its stake in Domo stock.
+Morgan Stanley grew its stake in Domo, Inc. (NASDAQ:DOMO) by 21.7% in the second quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+The fund owned 842,151 shares of the company’s stock after buying an additional 149,976 shares during the period.
+Morgan Stanley owned 2.66% of Domo worth $68,071,000 at the end of the most recent quarter.
 Hedge funds and other institutional investors own 66.89% of the company’s stock.

 Domo, Inc designs, develops, and markets executive management software solutions.
 It offers customized software tools for business operations, customer relationship management, human resources, and financial reporting.
 The company was founded by Joshua G. James in September 2010 and is headquartered in American Fork, UT.